Scottish-Tech-Army/Volunteer-app/DEPLOYMENT.md

   - ...replacing `APP_VERSION_HERE` with the new iOS app version number, e.g. `1.0`

-16. **Important** Remove the `BUGSNAG_API_KEY` entry from `/app/.env` or comment it out by adding `# ` at the beginning of the line -- this is so that you don't accidentally send Bugsnag crash reports from the app when you are developing on your emulator in the future.
+16. **Important** Change the `BUGSNAG_API_KEY` entry from `/app/.env` back to `no_api_key` (you can keep the entry with the actual API key by commenting it out by adding `# ` at the beginning of the line)
+  > You do need to do this is so that you don't accidentally send Bugsnag crash reports from the app when you are developing on your emulator in the future.